Statistics relating to the funding and resourcing of tertiary education in New Zealand, including tuition subsidies and tuition fees.

 Updated financial resources data will be published soon.

-These workforce returns come from eight universities, 16 institutes of technology and polytechnics (ITPs), three wānanga and nearly 200 private training establishments (PTEs).
+These workforce returns come from eight universities, 16 subsidiaries of Te Pūkenga, three wānanga and 184 private training establishments (PTEs).

-- The headcount percentage of Pacific Peoples academic staff has remained stable between 2018 and 2019 at 2% for universities, 4% for ITPs, and around 5% for wānanga and PTEs.
+- The headcount percentage of Pacific Peoples academic staff has remained stable between 2019 and 2020 at 2% for universities, 4% for Te Pūkenga, and 5% for wānanga and PTEs.